-In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
+• In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
 In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher.

 - Make sure that no foreign material enters the crankcase. - 12.
 Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary. - 14.
-Install panel F.
+If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary. - Install the access cover by turning it clockwise.